Jenny Burch, Knight Ridge Founder & Facilitator

 LIFELONG LEARNING

 I am an alumna of the Getty Museum Leadership Institute, where I collaborated with peers on strategic planning, financial planning, and change management strategies.
 I donned my mouse ears at the Disney Institute, where I studied customer loyalty strategies.
-Most recently, I studied facilitation frameworks, tools, and techniques through professional development courses offered through Reclamation Ventures and Priya Parker, and developed AI leadership skills through Akimbo.
-As a new member of the International Association of Facilitators, I am excited to engage and learn with that community.
+I earned my B.A. at Indiana University, and hold graduate certificates in museum studies, public affairs, and marketing strategy.
+These experiences continue to shape how I think about leadership, strategy, and the human dynamics of change.

 COMMUNITY ENGAGEMENT